Dates to be finalized in mid March. Note Durango is now only included in the 65 day extension option

 Join Vagabundos del Mar & Caravanas de Mexico for one of the worlds great railway journeys to Spectacular Copper Canyon.
 For the Spring 2020 season, we are offering a 30 day trip.
 Our tour includes a 4 day all inclusive Copper Canyon segment along with tours & meals in El Fuerte, San Carlos & Mazatlan.
 Copper Canyon in January / February can be cool, so unlike our competitors, we provide a nice warm week on the beach in Teacapan & Mazatlan after the Canyon, with included tours there.
-We also include a 2 day bus tour to Durango.
 This trip offers a Colonial City West Coast beaches extension of an extra 35 days.
 You may find a schedule of this seasons Copper Canyon tours by selecting the "Tours" button above.
 If you are interested in our longer caravans, select the "Long Caravans" button above.
 See Copper Canyon Article.

 Note: Our prices are per rig based on 2 people.
 They are based on the Canadian dollar, but quoted in both US & Canadian.
 There is a reduction for singles and a surcharge for 3 or more.